Ted Rowell (footballer): Representative

 Rowell played 7 games for Victoria for 7 goals.

-Athlete
+Athletic career

-Rowell was also a noted athlete who once raced world record holder Jack Donaldson over 100 yards at halftime of a Collingwood match Rowell played in.
+Rowell was also a noted athlete who once raced world record holder Jack Donaldson over 100 yards at half-time of a Collingwood match Rowell played in.
 Rowell narrowly lost, having just played 50 minutes of football.

-Retirement
+After football

-He later wrote a series of sporting articles.
+Rowell later wrote a series of sporting articles.

+Personal life

+Rowell married Rachel Johnston (1891–1970) at Footscray, Victoria on 4 March 1908.

 Death

-He died at 89 years of age at the Studley Park private hospital in Kew, Victoria on 21 July 1965.
+Rowell died at 89 years of age at the Studley Park private hospital in Kew, Victoria on 21 July 1965.